openshift-labs/learn-katacoda/middleware/middleware-quarkus/kafka/07-deploy-and-test.md

 `mvn clean package -Dquarkus.kubernetes-client.trust-certs=true -Dquarkus.container-image.build=true -Dquarkus.kubernetes.deploy=true -Dquarkus.kubernetes.deployment-target=openshift -Dquarkus.openshift.expose=true -Dquarkus.openshift.labels.app.openshift.io/runtime=java`{{execute T2}}

+This complex-looking command sets a few options for the OpenShift extension:

+* `-Dquarkus.kubernetes-client.trust-certs=true` - We are using self-signed certs in this simple example, so this simply says to the extension to trust them.
+* `-Dquarkus.container-image.build=true` - Instructs the extension to build a container image
+* `-Dquarkus.kubernetes.deploy=true` - Instructs the extension to deploy to OpenShift after the container image is built
+* `-Dquarkus.kubernetes.deployment-target=openshift` - Instructs the extension to generate and create the OpenShift resources (like `DeploymentConfig`s and `Service`s) after building the container
+* `-Dquarkus.openshift.expose=true` - Instructs the extension to generate an OpenShift `Route`.
+* `-Dquarkus.openshift.labels.app.openshift.io/runtime=java` - Adds a nice-looking icon to the app when viewing the OpenShift Developer Toplogy

 The output should end with `BUILD SUCCESS`.

 Finally, make sure it's actually done rolling out: